The Sanyo Shinkansen with the JR Pass

 Nozomi Shinkansen

-Nozomi trains are fast, stopping only at select stations along the route.
+Nozomi trains are fast, stopping only at the largest hubs along the Sanyo route such as Shin-Osaka, Shin-Kobe, Okayama, Hiroshima, Kokura, and Hakata.
 In fact, the Nozomi trains typically complete the course of the Sanyo Shinkansen Line in about 2.5 hours.

 Nozomi trains depart 3 or more times per hour.
 They also provide through service to the Tokaido Shinkansen Line.